 New technologies, the influence of massive data sets, the need for effective risk management practices and the ability to navigate regulatory issues have all become significant areas of focus for supply chain management professionals.
-Now more than ever, there's a great demand for trained industry leaders who are well-equipped to handle current and emerging challenges that are shaping the future of this industry.
+Now more than ever, there's a high demand for trained industry leaders who are well-equipped to handle current and emerging challenges that are shaping the future of this industry.

 By advancing your knowledge of logistics and supply chain management principles, you're sure to gain the requisite technical and professional competencies needed to solidify your standing as a skilled and capable supply chain professional for years to come.

-The minimization of traditional roles-such as procurement-due to outsourcing and automation have emphasized the need for a focus on strategizing as a core competency of supply chains.
+The minimization of traditional roles, such as procurement, due to outsourcing and automation have emphasized the need for a focus on strategizing as a core competency of supply chains.
 As a result, technology is playing an increasingly dominant role in assisting with more rapid decision-making and problem-solving to aid business growth.
-Newly available technology is transforming the way supply chains are developed and managed, thus the demand is high for tech-savvy professionals who can exert their knowledge in directing these accelerating technological developments and guide organizations through this change.
+Newly available technology is transforming the way supply chains are developed and managed.
+Thus the demand is high for tech-savvy professionals who can exert their knowledge in directing these accelerating technological developments and guide organizations through this change.

 The adoption of these technologies to provide faster, cheaper, more reliable and sustainable delivery is steadily becoming commonplace in this industry, creating a need for professionals who can effectively leverage these digital tools to meet consumer demands and ensure market viability.